sevensolutions/nomad-iis/website/docs/features/management-api.md

 With this API you can upload a single file or an entire ZIP-archive into the specified folder of the task directory.
 Make sure you send the correct `Content-Type`-header (`application-zip` for ZIP-files and `application/octet-stream` for files).
-The path needs to point to a single file when sending a file and to a folder, when sending a ZIP-archive.
+The path needs to be URL-encoded and point to a single file when sending a file and to a folder, when sending a ZIP-archive.

 Setting the `clean`-parameter to true will delete all files in the target-directory before uploading the new ones.
 The default is false.